-Puerto Jimenez is a small town located on Osa Peninsula in the South Pacific tip of Costa Rica.
-It was built as mining town back in 1930s when Osa Peninsula became the hub of Costa Rica’s gold mining and logging operations.
+Puerto Jimenez is a small town located on the Osa Peninsula in the South Pacific tip of Costa Rica.
+It was built as mining town back in the 1930s when Osa Peninsula became the hub of Costa Rica’s gold mining and logging operations.
 It flourished for about 40 years, but as the gold deposits subsided so did the town’s population.

-And while it is tough to see them all, in the ability to take a kayak through the mangroves swamps of Gulfo Dulce and explore this part of the peninsula is an experience opened to all.
+And while it is tough to see them all, the ability to take a kayak through the mangroves swamps of Golfo Dulce and explore this part of the peninsula is an experience opened to all.

-We set off on our kayaking trip with Aventura Tropicales in late afternoon and were immediately transported into what felt like an episode of BBC’s Planet Earth.
+We set off on our kayaking trip with Aventura Tropicales in the late afternoon and were immediately transported into what felt like an episode of BBC’s Planet Earth.
 Dozens of species of birds were chirping along the shore as we paddled deeper and deeper into the mangroves.

 Depending on the time of your visit, you may also be lucky to spot dolphins and whales while kayaking in the Golfo Dulce.
 Whale watching season runs between August to October.

 We recommend reaching out to Royer from Ficus Tours.
 Royer is a naturalist guide with a real passion for bird watching who managed to spot dozens of unique birds while leading us on a trek in El Tigre.

-But the best part about bird watching around Puerto Jimenez is that don’t have to arrange a special tour to enjoy the beautiful birds in the area.
+But the best part about bird watching around Puerto Jimenez Costa Rica is that you don’t have to arrange a special tour to enjoy the beautiful birds in the area.
 You’ll spot them while kayaking, hiking, or hanging out on the beach, or while relaxing on the balcony of your hotel room.